Evi-2003/SpotiPlay/README.md

 - [X] Implement a easy authorization for the user, so they don't have to edit the script --- For now impossible, from a security stand point.
 I can't hide the secret key.
 So you need to set your own.
 I could only do this on a server side, which i won't do.
 (Maybe in the future)
 - [X] Finding a way to start the video at a specified point
 - [X] Make the video follow the timestamp of the song - This is a hard one for now -- Need to figure out how to make the VLC video start from another time than 0:00.
 I found out that i could change the youtube url with the seconds played in Spotify.
 But sadly that's not the fix.
 VLC downloads the video from 0;00 so that won't work for now.
+- [ ] Asking for the client_id, client_secret, and the username.
+So the user doesn't have to change the script...
 - [ ] Chaning the video in the VLC player without restarting the rescript.
 - [ ] Cleaning up the code